Wondering what perks you get with your Chase Sapphire Preferred® Card? Here's everything you need to know.

 Chase Sapphire Preferred Bonus Categories

-All other purchases earn 1X Ultimate Rewards points.
+All other purchases will earn 1X point for every dollar spent.

 Transfer Points to Travel Partners